 Through trial and error, the theme has settled on "What I Realized After Experiencing Mental Health Challenges."
 Yet, each session unfolds completely differently, shaped by the members present, seasonal trends, and current social news.

-Each time, I truly feel that the causes and symptoms of distress, the feelings that followed, and the current struggles are all unique to each person and cannot be lumped together.
-Isn't this precisely why mental health is often perceived as "elusive" and "difficult to address" in our efficiency-driven society?
+Each time, I truly realize that the causes and symptoms of distress, the feelings that followed, and the current struggles are all unique to each person and cannot be lumped together.
+Isn't this precisely why, in a society focused on efficiency, mental health is often shunned as something "hard to grasp" or "difficult to deal with"?
 That's why I feel the necessity for "time to engage individually with those directly affected," including myself, and I hope the Mental Health Cafe can be part of that time.

 The Role and Effectiveness of the Mental Health Cafe from an Expert Perspective